papiodesu/leptos_book/src/view/06_control_flow.md

    [Result::ok](https://doc.rust-lang.org/std/result/enum.Result.html#method.ok), and
    [bool::then](https://doc.rust-lang.org/std/primitive.bool.html#method.then) that
    allow you to convert, in a declarative way, between a few different standard types, all of which can be rendered.
-Spending time in the 「Option」 and 「Result」 docs in particular is one of the best ways to level up your Rust game.
+Spending time in the "Option」 and 「Result" docs in particular is one of the best ways to level up your Rust game.
 4. And always remember: to be reactive, values must be functions.
-You’ll see me constantly wrap things in a 「move ||」 closure, below.
+You’ll see me constantly wrap things in a "move ||" closure, below.
 This is to ensure that they actually rerun when the signal they depend on changes, keeping the UI reactive.

 ## So What?